To begin writing your own code, we suggest you start by running one of our sample applications.

 Whether you develop in Qt or QML, you can run the same code on the PC or the target.
 Reach Technology does all the work of configuring Linux and making it run your GUI code.
 We provide customers with custom start-up screens and specialized I/O agents (processes) to connect the GUI to the outside world.

-Extract the files from the Samples.ZIP file into the desired folder.
+Extract the files from the Samples.ZIP file (go to Demos and Examples page, find your module [G2C1/G2H2] and click on the Sample QML Applications to get the Samples.ZIP file for your module) into the desired folder.
 Inside the Samples folder, you will see EmptyProject, IOexample, MVC, and States.
 EmptyProject is a template we provide for you to use when starting new projects.
 The other folders are example projects.

 Inside the Reach QML Components folder, you will see various files and folders, but the folder of interest is the “src” folder.
 In that folder, you will find the folder’s components, images, and js.
 These folders contain the latest version of the QML components.
 You can copy these folders into your project folder, overwriting the existing same-named folders.